ember-learn/ember-blog/source/2019-08-09-the-ember-times-issue-110.md

 Ever have issues handling foreign key attributes in Ember Data?

-Checkout the **clear and concise** [blog post](https://davidtang.io/2019/08/02/handling-foreign-key-attributes-in-an-api-with-ember-data.html) by [@skaterdav85](https://github.com/skaterdav85) that continues his work on Ember Data.
+Check out the **clear and concise** [blog post](https://davidtang.io/2019/08/02/handling-foreign-key-attributes-in-an-api-with-ember-data.html) by [@skaterdav85](https://github.com/skaterdav85) that continues his work on Ember Data.

 The post includes good patterns that leverage the use of belongsTo in Ember Data and the necessary setup for serializers and adapters.